ftheberge/GraphMiningNotebooks/README.md

 * node2vec is included in SNAP and can be obtained at: https://snap.stanford.edu/node2vec/
 Ref: node2vec: Scalable Feature Learning for Networks.
 A. Grover, J. Leskovec.
 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD), 2016.

-* plfit code is avaialble from: https://pypi.org/project/plfit/
+* plfit code is avaialble from: https://pypi.org/project/plfit/  or https://github.com/keflavich/plfit
 Ref: A. Clauset, C.R.
 Shalizi, and M.E.J.
 Newman, "Power-law distributions in empirical data" SIAM Review 51(4), 661-703 (2009). (arXiv:0706.1062, doi:10.1137/070710111)

 * graphrole code is available from: https://pypi.org/project/graphrole/